chiragjp/mas_gwas_review/README.md

 ## Description of files

-> metagenomic.csv and genomic.csv and b2_h2.csv
+> metagenomic.csv + genomic.csv + b2_h2.csv + auc_g_prs.csv

-Data used for meta-analysis and b2/h2 comparison.
+Data used for meta-analysis and other metagenomic/human genetic comparisons.

 > figures_and_meta_analysis.R